 - Performance Qualification (PQ): Objective documented evidence that the equipment and its ancillary systems together can perform effectively and reproducibly based on the approved process specifications.

-- Process Validation is the documented evidence that the process, operated within established parameters, can perform effectively and reproducibly to produce an intermediate or API meeting its predetermined specifications and quality attributes.
+- Process Validation is documented evidence that the process, operated within established parameters, can perform effectively and reproducibly to produce an intermediate or API meeting its predetermined specifications and quality attributes.

 - Prospective Validation should be performed on an API process and should be completed before commercial distribution of the final drug product manufactured from that API.
-This validation should normally be performed for all API processes in which those operations determined to be critical to the quality and purity of an API.
+This validation should normally be performed for all API processes in which those operations are determined to be critical to the quality and purity of an API.

-- Process parameters that do not relate to quality such as variables controlled for energy optimization need not be included in process validation.
+- Process parameters that do not relate to quality, such as variables controlled for energy optimization, need not be included in process validation.

 - Process validation should confirm that the impurity profile for each API is within the specified limits.